xavios/learn-next-js/Readme.md

 With this, then in the function you can easily process the submitted form data.
 Crazy times we live in 🥲🥲🥲!

+### Building for production

+So far we only started our dev server, with `yarn run dev`, in which we did not use the heavy-weight caching of NextJs.

+We can build production code with `yarn run build` and server it with `yarn run start`.
+In this version NextJs will generate static pages fetching the data the same way how we would be fetching it during runtime, but now this time it is happening in build time.

+To enable dynamic behavior and purging the cache we need to use `revalidatePath()` function after we are executing some data-mutations.

+`revalidatePath(path, "page" (default) / "layout")` --> "layout" takes care of all sub-paths as well.

+### Metadata

+Each page can export either a `metadata` constant or a `generateMetadata(props)` async function with which NextJS can generate the HTML metadata & title tags.

 ## Things to check on

 - _CSS grid_ is used in the CSS, so I think further down I should learn it.